rashmi-patil-1492/video-semantic-segmentation-network/README.md

 #### How to get evaluation results

 **Prerequisites**
-1. Download pretrained models as mentioned in the [models and checkpoints section](#models-and-checkpoints) and copy them over as specified
+1. Download pretrained models as mentioned in the [models and checkpoints section](#models-and-checkpoints) and copy them over as specified.
 2. Download camvid_30_fps_test_only dataset and copy it to ./camvid_30_fps_test_only/ or use the download path in the arguments

 **Balanced mode** with confidence score (target) set to 80.0.
 If the confidence score is close to 100.0 then it is **slow mode** and its more likely that segmentation path will be chosen most of the time and a decrease in the fps is seen.
 Similarly, if the confidence score is set to for eg: 50.0 that is close to 0 then it is **fast mode** and its more likely that flownet path will be chosen and an increase in fps is seen.